Table of contents

 In informal speech, these prepositions can move to the end of the clause, as in: "The company he works for is very successful."
 This is also correct but less formal.

 4.5.
-Prepositions in phrasal verbs
+In phrasal verbs

 Prepositions are also part of phrasal verbs, which combine verbs with prepositions to create new meanings.
 In phrasal verbs, the preposition typically comes immediately after the verb.